 Food prices in Malaysia

 The cheapest way to buy food in Malaysia is in small cafes or food courts in shopping centers.
-If you want to try national dishes, then go to the markets where you can buy either a ready-made version or purchase products that will be prepared for you there.
-In the markets and in small cafes, the cost of dishes is lower than in Thailand.
+If you want to try traditional food in Malaysia, then visit one of the food markets.
+In such places like markets and small cafes, the cost of dishes is lower than in Thailand.

 Prices in cafes and shopping centers in Kuala Lumpur: